DNA-styx/Navbot-StuckBot-Visualiser/README.md

 - Use ``NOCLIP`` to go to the location, or use ``setpos X Y Z`` along with the coordinates from the console

 Notes:
 - 'Unknown_Map' is normally the map that your server starts with.
-SourceMod/Mapchooser doesn't write that to the log file, so the parser looks for logs that indicate a server restart, and ignores any 'stuckbot' events until the next confirmed map change log entry.
+SourceMod/Mapchooser doesn't write that to the log file, so the parser looks for logs that indicate a server restart, and ignores any 'stuckbot' events until the next confirmed map change log entry
+- Server only loads the first 256 locations

 To-do:
 - Test compatibility with other games/maps